 2. Break out the ice cream maker

-The key to keeping your smoothie in good shape is whipping it into a frozen treat rather than letting it freeze like an ice cube.
-Use the Oster® 4-Quart Wooden Bucket Ice Cream Maker to turn your smoothie into a cold snack.
+The key to how to store smoothies to keep them in good shape is whipping it into a frozen treat rather than letting it freeze like an ice cube.
+Use our Oster® Food Processor to turn your smoothie into a cold snack.

 The Ice Cream Maker uses rock salt, ice and a motorized handcrank to drop the temperature below freezing and spin your smoothie into a frozen drink that isn't flat or dull.
 It will stay airy and full-bodied throughout the process.